Top 10 tips for saving money this winter

 Putting draught excluders by your doors, using radiator reflectors, and closing your curtains can help keep warm air in.
 It's also worth checking that furniture is not blocking your radiators.

-4. Start batch cooking and meal planning
+4. Save money by batch cooking and meal planning

 - Write a meal plan for the week.
-Think about what you enjoy, what will give you a balanced diet, and what you could cook in bulk.
+Think about what you enjoy eating, what will give you a balanced diet, and what you could cook in bulk.
 Some ingredients will work for multiple meals, so it could be cheaper to buy a larger pack - for example, mince you use in a spaghetti bolognese and a shepherd's pie.

 - Make your shopping list and go shopping.
-How did it go?
-Did you save money?

 5. Reduce how much electricity you use